 … He will lead the uprooted and make the rich hungry …

 The second to last line of 4Q521 places ‘heal the wounded’ and ‘revive the dead’ next to each other.
-This verse might have brought the author of the first gospel (Mark) into temptation to change Jesus’ fate of a wounded man who was healed into the fate of a dead man who revived.
+This verse might have tempted the author of the first gospel (Mark) to change Jesus’ fate of a wounded man who was healed into the fate of a dead man who revived.

 There also seems to be a connection between the last line of 4Q521 and Luke 1:53: “He has filled the hungry with good things, and the rich he has sent empty away.”